 Give your health care providers as much information as you can about your present health, past illnesses, any allergies and any other relevant details.

-Follow the prescribed and agreed treatment plan, and conscientiously comply with the instructions given.
+agreed treatment plan, and conscientiously comply with the instructions given.

 Show consideration for the rights of other patients and health care providers, by following the hospital rules concerning patient conduct.